Actionable Book Summary: I Will Teach You to Be Rich, Second Edition by Ramit Sethi

 Investing should be boring.
 Profitable over the long term, but boring.

 There is a limit on how much you can cut, but no limit on how much you can earn.
-You should be mindful about your spending but focus more on higher earnings.
+You should be mindful of your spending but focus more on higher earnings.

 Listen to the “tips” you’ll inevitably get from the people around you.
 Then, stick to your program.
 Don’t argue with them, there is no point in doing that.

 Create “spending rules” and follow them without wasting time debating.
 For instance, if buying books is a rule for you, don’t waste time thinking whether or not you should get that book, simply get it and move on with your life.